Camino Route Overviews: Camino Francés

 About the Camino Francés

-The route starts in St. Jean Pied de Port, France, and continues approximately 790 kilometers (490 miles) to Santiago de Compostela The Camino Francés travels through the cities of Pamplona, Puente de la Reina, Logroño, Burgos, León, Astorga, Ponferrada and Sarria to Santiago.
+The route starts in Saint-Jean-Pied-de-Port (St. Jean), France, and continues approximately 790 kilometers (490 miles) to Santiago de Compostela The Camino Francés travels through the cities of Pamplona, Puente de la Reina, Logroño, Burgos, León, Astorga, Ponferrada and Sarria to Santiago.

 The Camino Francés is hands down the most traveled of all the routes.
 This could be a positive or a negative depending on the time of year and your desire to be with other pilgrims.
-In the summer months and especially in the period leading up to and following Santiago's Feast Day on July 25th, accommodations will be quite busy.
-You'll also find it especially crowded the last 100 kilometers from Sarria.
+April/May and August/September are popular times to be on the Francés.
+You’ll also find it especially busy the last 100 kilometers from Sarria.

 Interesting Things to See on the Camino Francés